 Book Your Stay: Cabin & Camping Reservations for Claytor Lake State Park >

-Venture outside of Claytor Lake State Park for more fun, like Sinkland Farms, which features a great fall pumpkin festival and a craft brewery (Sinkland Farms Brewery).
+Venture outside of Claytor Lake State Park for more fun, like Sinkland Farms, which features a great fall pumpkin festival.
 About 30 minutes east is Floyd Country Store, a can’t-miss music heritage destination along The Crooked Road.
 A real country store complete with bulk candy and ice cream, it’s also the venue for jam sessions and plenty of clogging and flat-footing.

 As football season approaches, accommodations for Virginia Tech games begin to fill.
 Claytor Lake State Park is about 30 minutes south of Lane Stadium and well outside of the hustle and bustle of home game weekends.
 A few nights at the park make for a wonderful mini vacation with a hype game in the middle.